NREL/torc/python_client/docs/DefaultApi.md

 Reset job status.

-Reset status for all jobs to not_submitted.
+Reset status for all jobs to uninitialized.

 ### Example
 ```python